 Ryan Merritt designed the Big Cat infograph series and is a fellow fan of animals.
 Growing up in the Midwest along the Mississippi, he was always intrigued with native species, especially aquatic life.
 Ryan is now working in the park and recreation industry on environmental education initiatives to help communities understand their personal responsibility in creating a sustainable environment.
 He is looking forward to future contributions to the Fanimal mission!

 Helen Mitchell brings a passion for empowering everyday people to the Fanimal team.
-As a Special Projects Coordinator, she provides keen insights into accomplishing Fanimal’s goals.
+As a Projects, Programs, and Communications Coordinator, she provides keen insights into accomplishing Fanimal’s goals.
 She spearheaded the pre-launch awareness raising campaign, assisted in multiple video projects, developed the pre-launch landing page fanimal.online, and put out numerous fires along the way.
 She holds a B.S. in Recreation Management from Appalachian State University.

 Matt Raynor is a contributor through graphics, research, and written works.
 He has always had a love for learning about all animals though cats have an extra special place in his heart.
 Matt is a graduate of Appalachian State University’s Hospitality and Tourism Management program and currently works in the hospitality industry.
 His future plans include obtaining a Master’s degree in Business Administration and adopting a cat which he will name Storm.